Private Outlander Tour from Inverness for up to six people

 Lallybroch inspired landscape – the beautiful scenery you’ll be travelling through is spectacular Fraser Lovat land, and the very landscape that inspired the setting for Lallybroch in the Outlander novels.

 The Real Castle Leoch, Seat of the Clan MacKenzie – home of the Earl of Cromartie.
 It’s a spectacular castle, steeped in history which is still lived in by the family today.
-Ideally, your tour will bring you here during one of the castle’s open days which will allow you to tour inside the castle.
-If the castle is not open to the public, we can take a leisurely walk up the tree-lined drive to see the castle from the outside.
+Ideally, your tour will bring you here during one of the castle’s open days which will allow you to tour inside.
+If the castle is not open to the public, we can take a leisurely walk up the tree-lined avenue to see this magnificent castle from the outside.
 Alternatively, you can enjoy a private tour of Castle Leod with the Chief of the Clan MacKenzie himself, subject to availability.
 Please note that if you would like to book the private tour, do advise us well in advance, as the demand for these tours is extremely high and the Earl’s schedule fills up very quickly.
 We will confirm the price of the private tour on request once the size of your group is known.
 Please note that the private tour with the Earl of Cromartie is not included in the tour price listed above.

-Day Two: Inverness and Loch Ness… the Outlander book locations…
+Day Three: Inverness and Loch Ness… the Outlander book locations…

-(This can be booked as a One Day Outlander Tour for £340 for up to two people, or for £395 for three to six people.
+This day can be booked as a Private Tour for £340 for up to two people, or for £395 for three to six people.
 The price is not per person.